Henokagb/8_weeks_SQL_Challenge/README.md

 ```sh
 cd week1
 ```
--Check the Entity Relationship Diagram in erd.pdf and the Questions in the Questions.pdf in the Taks folder or at https://8weeksqlchallenge.com/case-study-1/ (Depending on the case study)
+-Go in the tasks folder and click on the link in the CaseStudy.txt

 -Import the schema and the data from the schema.sql file (I am using the postgresql syntax but you can use whatever you want: mySQL, SQLite ...)
 ```example postgresql